 Manufactured by British company Crittal Windows since the 1900s, these thin gridscape doors, screens, and enclosures offer bathrooms an industrial and upscale look.
 They're great for walk-in showers, allowing in light while demarcating space.
 Critical doors can work well in contemporary homes and period properties with modern interiors.

-Current master bathroom design ideas include replacing classic white ceramic basins with ones featuring ripples, pastels, and gold rims.
+Current master bathroom design ideas in Iowa include replacing classic white ceramic basins with ones featuring ripples, pastels, and gold rims.
 Basins made from glass, concrete, pressurized surfaces, and cast metal go hand in hand with curved lines and warm interiors.
 This harks back to being one with nature instead of reproducing minimal white austerity that has dominated contemporary homes in past years.

-Textiles aren't usually a focus in bathrooms, but master bathroom decor ideas, including curtains, billowy fabric blinds, and curtain cupboards, are a big trend this year.
+Textiles aren't usually a focus in master bathrooms, but master bathroom decor ideas, including curtains, billowy fabric blinds, and curtain cupboards, are a big trend this year.
 Fresh cotton, Toile de Jouy, and gingham add softness and character.
 Soft, floaty, and sheer fabrics for windows offer texture without heavy drama unless your space lends itself to heavy curtains with palatial grandeur.

 The continued shift towards spending more time at home, paired with taking care of mental health, has given rise to bathrooms with more furniture-like pieces.
 Master bathroom designs incorporating vanities crafted from vintage dresses, upholstered chairs, and tub side tables encourage homeowners to slow down and schedule a time to rest amidst demanding schedules.

-via a simple arched mirror, recessed arch alcove, or an arched shower glass partition.
+The Art Deco arch trend is in full swing and has had an impact on master bathroom ideas and designs.
+It introduces organic feelings to spaces, whether it's via a simple arched mirror, recessed arch alcove, or an arched shower glass partition.
 Curves connect to nature, which seldom has straight lines.
 Most living spaces are rectilinear, so inserting curves creates contrast, making bathrooms more interesting and dynamic.

 2022 master bathroom ideas have something to suit everyone's style preferences.
 Whether you adopt a trend wholeheartedly or carefully select elements to update a classic look, it's entirely up to you.
 Here at Zenith Design + Build, we can support whatever vision you desire.
 As award-winning home remodelers, our custom designs marry function and aesthetics.
 We've successfully transformed many bathrooms in De Moines.
 Contact us to discuss your dream bathroom project.